 Children are vulnerable to the effects of dehydration.
 Water deprivation can complicate gastroenteritis or fever and lead to severe dehydration with neurological manifestations and electrolyte imbalance.

 Treatment options include fluid replacement orally if the child is conscious and able to drink.
-Water, fluids, and oral rehydration solution can be used.
+Water, fluids and an oral rehydration solution can be used.
 In severe cases, Intravenous fluids should be used.

 Treatment of cases with isonatremic dehydration